DDHarry/Erlang_Quick_guide_and_Training/README.md

 03 :: Distributed Erlang, or concurrent Erlang
 A main feature of this programming language.

 04 :: Some exerices and problems.
-Most of them are derived from the Erlang official documentation, others come from books:
+Most of them are derived from the Erlang official documentation, others come from the referenced books listed at the bottom of this page.

+### R. Some references
 - *Programming Erlang - Sofware for a concurrent World* by Joe Armstrong,
 - *Designing for scalability with Erlang/OTP* by Franceso Cesarini and Steve Vinovski,
 - *Erlang and OTP in action* by Martin Logan, Eric Merritt and Richard Carlsson and